varocketry/guitar-mastery-hub/public/lessons/lesson_004_understanding_shapes.md

 **Solutions**:

 **Solution 1: You're probably at the right tempo, but need more reps**
-- âœ… 50 BPM gives you ~1.2 seconds per beat
+- Ã¢Å“â€¦ 50 BPM gives you ~1.2 seconds per beat
-- âœ… 4 beats = ~4.8 seconds total per chord
+- Ã¢Å“â€¦ 4 beats = ~4.8 seconds total per chord
-- âœ… That's plenty of time IF you've practiced the transitions
+- Ã¢Å“â€¦ That's plenty of time IF you've practiced the transitions
-- âœ… Problem isn't tempo - it's reps
+- Ã¢Å“â€¦ Problem isn't tempo - it's reps

 **Solution 2: Practice transitions WITHOUT the song**
-- âœ… Just practice C → G 20 times slowly
+- Ã¢Å“â€¦ Just practice C â†’ G 20 times slowly
-- âœ… Then G → Am 20 times
+- Ã¢Å“â€¦ Then G â†’ Am 20 times
-- âœ… Then Am → Em 20 times
+- Ã¢Å“â€¦ Then Am â†’ Em 20 times
-- âœ… Then put song together
+- Ã¢Å“â€¦ Then put song together
-- âœ… Transitions need isolated practice first
+- Ã¢Å“â€¦ Transitions need isolated practice first

 **Solution 3: Use "anchor fingers" where possible**
-- âœ… Some transitions have fingers that stay close
+- Ã¢Å“â€¦ Some transitions have fingers that stay close
-- âœ… Example: C to G - index finger barely moves
+- Ã¢Å“â€¦ Example: C to G - index finger barely moves
-- âœ… Find the anchors, use them
+- Ã¢Å“â€¦ Find the anchors, use them
-- âœ… Makes switches faster
+- Ã¢Å“â€¦ Makes switches faster

 **Solution 4: Slow down even more temporarily**
-- âœ… Drop to 40 BPM just for learning the chord sequence
+- Ã¢Å“â€¦ Drop to 40 BPM just for learning the chord sequence
-- âœ… Play each chord for 8 beats (more time to switch)
+- Ã¢Å“â€¦ Play each chord for 8 beats (more time to switch)
-- âœ… Once sequence is memorized, return to 50 BPM with 4 beats
+- Ã¢Å“â€¦ Once sequence is memorized, return to 50 BPM with 4 beats
-- âœ… Sometimes slower is necessary to learn the pattern
+- Ã¢Å“â€¦ Sometimes slower is necessary to learn the pattern

 **Solution 5: Practice WITHOUT metronome first**
-- âœ… Learn the chord sequence at your own pace
+- Ã¢Å“â€¦ Learn the chord sequence at your own pace
-- âœ… C → G → Am → Em → (pause) → C → G → Em → D
+- Ã¢Å“â€¦ C â†’ G â†’ Am â†’ Em â†’ (pause) â†’ C â†’ G â†’ Em â†’ D
-- âœ… Repeat 10 times with no tempo pressure
+- Ã¢Å“â€¦ Repeat 10 times with no tempo pressure
-- âœ… THEN add metronome at 50 BPM
+- Ã¢Å“â€¦ THEN add metronome at 50 BPM
-- âœ… Sequence needs to be memorized before adding tempo
+- Ã¢Å“â€¦ Sequence needs to be memorized before adding tempo

 ---